fairen-group/mof-biocompatibility/README.md

 directory = 'directory_path/' # add the path to your directory
 ```
 ## Getting Started
-The code provided is readily implementable - the only change required in most cases is putting in the correct path to the directory where the data is stored. **Note:** *problems may arise due to conflicts between dependencies.*
+The code provided is readily implementable - the only change required in most cases is putting in the correct path to the directory where the data is stored. **Note:** *problems may arise due to conflicts between dependencies.
+Chemprop works with any issues.*

 Alternatively, if you have less expertise in code, and simply want to use the model to quickly identify the potential toxicity of linkers you are interested in - you can download and use the Jupyter Notebook provided.
 The ZIP file also contains the dataset on which the best performing model was trained on. **Note:** *This is for the i.p. route of administration.*